Rustin170506/tidb-analyze.slide/slides.md

 <div v-click class="absolute top-40 right-0 transform rotate-30 bg-red-500 text-white font-bold py-1 px-1 rounded-lg"> tidb_build_sampling_stats_concurrency </div>

 <!--
 After receiving all the FMSketches and sample data from TiKV, we need to merge them in TiDB.
 To enhance the performance, we merge the FMSketches and sample data concurrently.

 Here’s how it works:
-1. Create a Root Row Sample Collector: Initialize the root row sample collector.
+1. Initialize the root row sample collector.
-2. Start the Workers: Begin the tasks and wait for their completion.
+2. Start the tasks and wait for their completion.
-3. Merge FMSketches and Sample Data: Merge the FMSketches and sample data into the root row sample collector.
+3. In each worker,  it merges the FMSketches and sample data into the root row sample collector.
 4. Once the merging is complete, build the TopN and Histogram, and return the analyze result.

 To control the concurrency of merging FMSketches and sample data, you can adjust the tidb_build_sampling_stats_concurrency variable.
 By default, the concurrency is set to 2.
 -->

 ---